cryon/octo-mode/readme.md

 install it directly with <code>M-x package-install RET octo-mode</code>.

 If you want to install it manually, just drop this file anywhere in your
 <code>load-path</code>.
-Be default octo-mode associates itself with the
+By default octo-mode associates itself with the
 <code>*.8o</code> file ending.
 You can enable the mode manually by <code>M-x
 octo-mode RET</code>.